imbue-ai/jupyter_ascending/README.md

 2) Start jupyter and open the notebook:

-   `jupyter notebook example.sync.ipynb`
+   `python -m jupyter notebook example.sync.ipynb`

+3) If you used an environment, make sure to switch your kernel that correspond to that environment (eg `jasc_env`) in your Jupyter

-3) Add some code to the `.sync.py` file, e.g.
+4) Add some code to the `.sync.py` file, e.g.

    `echo 'print("Hello World!")' >> example.sync.py`

-4) Sync the code into the jupyter notebook:
+5) Sync the code into the jupyter notebook:

    `python -m jupyter_ascending.requests.sync --filename example.sync.py`

-5) Run that cell of code
+6) Run that cell of code

    `python -m jupyter_ascending.requests.execute --filename example.sync.py --line 16`